 Visitors can request an invoice when purchasing tickets by contacting the staff at the ticket office directly; they will collect the data needed to issue the invoice and transmit it to the administration.
 Alternatively, invoices can be requested at a later date by writing to the following email address: email@example.com.
 In this case, the date of the visit and the number and type of tickets purchased must be specified.

-To reserve the day and time of the visit (subject to availability) and avoid any queues, please access our platform for booking and purchasing tickets online directly from our website: Online tickets.
+To reserve the day and time of the visit (subject to availability), please access our platform for booking and purchasing tickets online directly from our website: Online tickets.
 A reservation charge will be added to the price of the ticket, as shown on the above-mentioned web page and in the “Purchase summary” before the purchase is finalised.
 Online purchases may be paid for using the Visa, Mastercard, and American Express credit card circuits.

 The reservation is valid up to 15 minutes after the chosen time shown on the ticket.
-After this deadline, the ticket will still be valid on the date chosen, but the ticket holder will no longer be entitled to fast-track entry and will not be entitled to join the queue reserved for pre-booked tickets: out-of-time ticket holders must join the standard queue for visitors without a reservation.
+After this deadline, the ticket will still be valid on the date chosen.
 Under no circumstances will the ticket be valid for a date other than the one chosen.

 No, payment for online purchases on the ticket platform for individuals and groups is only possible using the Visa, Mastercard, and American Express credit card circuits.
 Only school groups, who use a dedicated booking and purchase platform, have the option of paying for tickets booked online via bank transfer.